OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ![Back Test Loop](img/ex4_cell12.PNG)

-We capture the results in a DataFrame for further analsyis:
+We capture the results in a DataFrame for further analysis:

 ![Back Test Results](img/ex4_cell13.PNG)